EvanGrill/CS415_Parallel_Programming/PA1/README.md

 # PA1: Ping Pong
 ## Building
-To build this project, run the build build build script.
+To build this project, run the build script.

 ```
 $ ./buildscript.sh.